 Older adults in the acute phase of a psychiatric illness need to be aware that driving skills could be affected.
 In general, driving is safe when the condition is stable, although adverse effects from medications and compliance with the medication regimen may need to be taken into consideration.
 (For recommendations on medications and driving, see Section 13, Medications.)

 Psychiatrists may wish to consult the American Psychiatric Association's Position Statement on the Role of Psychiatrists in Assessing Driving Ability.
-61 acute phase of illness.

 Table 9.5 Psychiatric Disorders